-The Council at its Ordinary Meeting conditionally approved an application for change of use from single house to consulting rooms (physiotherapy practice) and associated alterations and signage and alterations to front/street fence, and demolition of the existing outbuilding subject to the following condition:

-"(x) this approval for a consulting room is for a period of 12 months only and should the applicant wish to continue the use after that period, it shall be necessary to reapply to and obtain approval from the Town prior to continuation of the use.
+- 8 February 2005 The Council at its Ordinary Meeting refused an application for change of use from single house to consulting rooms (physiotherapy practice) and associated alterations and signage and alterations to front/street fence, and demolition of the existing outbuilding.
+10 May 2005 The Council at its Ordinary Meeting conditionally approved an application for change of use from single house to consulting rooms (physiotherapy practice) and associated alterations and signage and alterations to front/street fence, and demolition of the - "(x) this approval for a consulting room is for a period of 12 months only and should the applicant wish to continue the use after that period, it shall be necessary to reapply to and obtain approval from the Town prior to continuation of the use.
 If no valid planning complaints are received within the 12 months period, the new application may not require consultation/advertising and conditional approval may be issued by the Town under delegated authority from the Council."